Note: This page is where we publish our practices and internal policies for compliance reviews and for administrators of sites we host.

 Accessibility Ready themes can be viewed and applied to individual sites by going to Appearance > Themes in the site’s dashboard and then selecting the Accessibility Ready category at the top of the page.

-We recommend that whenever building a new theme to use a known Accessibility Ready theme as a parent theme or to start with a theme framework that incorporates best practices.
+We recommend using a known Accessibility Ready theme as a parent theme whenever building a new theme or starting with a theme framework that incorporates best practices.
 All designs should be checked for color contrast compliance before development begins.
-Please get in touch if you’d like to discuss.
+Please get in touch if you’d like to discuss any aspect of accessibility when building a new theme.

 Guides And Docs